AdobeDocs/creative-cloud-enterprise.en/help/max2020/aem.md

 >[!VIDEO](https://video.tv.adobe.com/v/326828?hidetitle=true)

 **Description**
-Make real-time updates to assets stored in AEM with Asset Link
+Make real-time updates to assets stored in AEM with Asset Link.

 In this tutorial, you will learn how to:
 * Find what you need, when you need it with a dedicated panel to search and browse assets inside your design programs